rsmetstest/karma/docs/CONFIGURATION.md

   - collapsed - groups are always collapsed
   - collapsedOnMobile - groups are expanded on desktop and collapsed on mobile browsers
+- `emptyAlertIcon` - FontAwesome icon name to show when there are no alerts
 - `multiGridLabel` - when set to a label name it enables multi-grid support.
   With multi-grid karma will have a dedicated grid for each value of this label, all alerts sharing that value will be placed on the same grid.
 There will be